Restricted maximum likelihood estimation in generalized linear mixed models: Discussion

 \section{Discussion}

 This article highlights the different paths that arise from attempting to translate the concept of restricted maximum likelihood or REML estimation into GLMMs.
-We defined four main classes of REML methods in the current GLMM literature -- approximate linearization, integrated likelihood, modified profile likelihood and direct bias adjustment for the score function.
-As hinted throughout Sections \ref{sec:approxLinearization} to \ref{sec:biasCorr} however, our proposed categorization is not univocal, and a central result of this review is recognizing previously under-stated similarities, and sometimes equivalences, between the different categories of REML estimation, with differences arising mainly through motivation and implementation.
+We defined four main classes of REML methods in the current GLMM literature -- approximate linearization, integrated likelihood, modified profile likelihood and direct bias adjustment for the score function, and also reviewed methods for REML estimation in the related but broader framework of hierarchical generalized linear models.
+As hinted throughout Sections \ref{sec:approxLinearization} to \ref{sec:biasCorr} however, our proposed categorization is not univocal, and a central finding of this review is recognizing previously under-stated similarities, and sometimes equivalences, between the different categories of REML estimation, with differences arising mainly through motivation and implementation.
 For instance, the class of approximate linearization methods including \cite{schall1991estimation} and \cite{breslow1993approximate} involve some form of adjustment to a profile likelihood function, whereas the proposal of \cite{bellio2011restricted} explicitly adjusts the GLMM profile likelihood function without introducing an initial linearization step.
 Ties between the approximate linearization approach of \cite{schall1991estimation} and the integrated likelihood of \cite{stiratelli1984random} were outlined in the former work itself, although this seems to have been largely been forgotten as these two classes of REML estimation methods subsequently forged their own paths in the literature; see also \cite{wolfinger1993laplace} in the context of nonlinear models.
 Finally, both the methods of \cite{bellio2011restricted} and \cite{liao2002type} aim at reducing bias in the score function, with the former through a modification of the profile likelihood function motivated by asymptotic arguments, while the latter via subtraction of an explicit expression of bias to the score function.